zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/05-sinhala-amazon.md

 Here passes.
 The world was stained with the craving of this japper.
 Especially stained.
 Kilty, Waightfully Kilty.
 Stained, Migrated. elbated.
 Say the pest.
 I will promulate.
-Deshana, Panam, Pay, Open I, divide, propress, proclamate, proclamate, “His sorrows shall be great fear” Woes of the General Recommendation (General Recommendation (15-2) is 'shocked by birth. ' Sadness should be changed and used to the point of view distress.
+Deshana, Panam, Pay, Open I, divide, propress, proclamate, proclamate, "His sorrows shall be great fear" Woes of the General Recommendation (General Recommendation (15-2) is 'shocked by birth. ' Sadness should be changed and used to the point of view distress.
 (Out of 1889)